Emmotes/ic_spoilers/docs/cazrin.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Smell Mastery** (Guess)
-> When Uggie is with Cazrin, In Search of Knowledge's per-Book bonus for Sunny Disposition is increased by $amount%.
+> When Uggie is with Cazrin, In Search of Knowledge's per-Book bonus for Sunny Disposition is increased by 100%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>